Stantec (NYSE:STN) Updates FY 2021 Earnings Guidance

-Stantec (NYSE:STN) (TSE:STN) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $2.309-$2.375 for the period.
+Stantec (NYSE:STN) (TSE:STN) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of $2.309-$2.375 for the period.
 The company issued revenue guidance of -.

-The business also recently announced a quarterly dividend, which will be paid on Friday, October 15th.
-Stockholders of record on Thursday, September 30th will be given a dividend of $0.1316 per share.
-This represents a $0.53 dividend on an annualized basis and a dividend yield of 1.11%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 15th.
+Stockholders of record on Thursday, September 30th will be given a $0.1316 dividend.
+This represents a $0.53 annualized dividend and a dividend yield of 1.11%.
 The ex-dividend date is Tuesday, September 28th.
-Stantec’s dividend payout ratio (DPR) is presently 14.46%.
+Stantec’s payout ratio is presently 14.46%.

 Stantec Inc provides professional consulting services in the area of infrastructure and facilities in Canada, the United States, and internationally.
 The company provides consulting services in engineering, architecture, interior design, landscape architecture, surveying, environmental sciences, project management, and project economics.